North Carolina Motorcycle Accident Lawyers

 Motorcyclists are among the most vulnerable people on the road.
 It only takes one negligent driver to cause an accident that leaves a motorcyclist with serious and sometimes fatal injuries.
 If you’ve been hurt due to another’s negligence, you deserve financial compensation.
 But recovering the compensation you deserve is a complicated process.

-The experienced North Carolina motorcycle accident lawyers at Brent Adams & Associates know how to handle insurance companies.
+The experienced North Carolina motorcycle accident attorneys at Brent Adams & Associates know how to handle insurance companies.
 Since our founding in 1973, we’ve been fighting to help clients recover the maximum compensation possible from negligent drivers and their insurance carriers.
 We also pursue compensation from all possible sources of insurance, including the client’s own insurance and their employer’s disability and health and accident insurance policies.
 We know the law.

-What causes motorcycle accidents?
+What causes bad motorcycle accidents?

 There are times when an accident is the result of bad driving on the motorcyclist’s part, but often it’s because of the negligent driving of someone else.
 Many times, a driver is not paying close enough attention to the road and doesn’t see the motorcycle.
 The driver may have been texting behind the wheel or talking on the phone.